PatternsTechGit/PT_ServiceOrientedArchitecture/After/README.md

 - Visual studio 2022
 - Net 6

-## Step 1: Create Repository for API Code

-To create the repository.
-See ...

-## Step 2: Initiating .NET Project
+## Step 1: Initiating .NET Project

 Create Empty ASP.NET Core API Project using .NET 6

 ![image](https://user-images.githubusercontent.com/100778209/159008965-44adcb56-913f-4ca3-a45c-3f6f69f7b2d2.png)

-## Step 3: Project Structuring
+## Step 2: Project Structuring

-There are going to be essentially four (4) types of projects in our application
+There are going to be essentially four (4) types of projects in our application:

-- Entities: This project contains DB models like User where each User has one Account and each Account can have one or many Transactions.
-There is also a Response Model of LineGraphData that will be returned as API Response.
+- **Entities**: This project contains DB models like *User* where each User has one *Account* and each Account can have one or many *Transactions*.
+There is also a Response Model of *LineGraphData* that will be returned as API Response.
-- Infrastructure: This project contains BBBankContext that servs as fake DBContext that populates one User with its corresponding Account that has three Transactions dated of last three months with hardcoded data.
+- **Infrastructure**: This project contains *BBBankContext* that serves as fake DBContext that populates one User with its corresponding Account that has some Transactions.
-- Services: This project contains TranasacionService with the logic of converting Transactions into LineGraphData after fetching them from BBBankContext.
+- **Services**: This project contains *TransactionService* with the logic of converting Transactions into LineGraphData after fetching them from BBBankContext.
-- BBBankAPI: Controllers & Middlewares,already created through scaffolding though we will create TransactionController with two GET methods GetLast12MonthBalances and GetLast12MonthBalances/{userId} to call the TransactionService.
+- **BBBankAPI**: Controllers & Middleware, already created through scaffolding though we will create *TransactionController* with two GET methods *GetLast12MonthBalances* and *GetLast12MonthBalances/{userId}* to call the TransactionService.
 Delete extra controller and class from this project.

 ![image](https://user-images.githubusercontent.com/100778209/163235313-3d81ac2f-4ff0-485e-9f96-5c3826eadac7.png)

 Create .Net class library projects for Entities, Infrastructure, and Services Delete Class1.cs files created by default.

-## Step 4: Entities Project
+## Step 3: Entities Project

 Then we will create Response model "LineGraphData" in Response folder.